9prady9/CLGLInterop/README.md

 More examples will be added progressively.
 Current list of examples is given below.

 * Julia Sets - Julia fractal images are generated using OpenCL and then rendered onto a OpenGL window using texture(the texture is shared between the OCL and OGL contexts).
+      Use keys 1-9 to switch between different julia sets.
 * Particle Simulation - This is a work in progress, currently it is just random noise changing every frame.
 This example uses intermediate buffer to copy data from OpenCL buffer to OpenGL vertex buffer object.